Henriqout/Automated-Email/README.md

+IN CODE EDITOR/ If you dowload only to test, feel free to use the .exe file in dist folder.

 ## Automated Gmail Email Sender

 This script uses PyAutoGUI to automate the process of composing and sending emails through Gmail.
 Below are the steps to set up and run the script: